-My Name is Thabane Mark Matyityilili.?Born in Western Cape, Cape Town.
+My Name is Thabane Mark Matyityilili.
+Born in Cape Town, Western Cape.
 I am turning 23 years of age this year.
-I have 5 siblings and 3 niece’s.
-I still have both parents, but have pensioned and located in the Eastern Cape.
-I attended Primary school at Oranjekloof Morvian and high school at Hout Bay High in Hout Bay.
+I have 5 siblings and 3 nieces.
+I still have both parents, but they have pensioned and live in the Eastern Cape.
+I attended primary school at Oranjekloof Morvian and high school at Hout Bay High in Hout Bay, Cape Town.
 When growing up I was living in a township called IY.

-IY stands for?Imizamo Yethu, literally mean Our Struggles.
-The land had been given to our parents after they had been moved away from the squatta camps in Hangburg.
-And they arrived in the land occupied by trees and no roads.
-Our parents named it then Imizamo Yethu when they established the area and started to build shack houses and make it a location to live their families.
+IY stands for Imizamo Yethu, literally meaning ‘our struggles’.
+The land had been given to our parents after they had been moved away from the squatter camps in Hangburg.
+And they arrived in a land occupied by trees and no roads.
+Our parents named it then Imizamo Yethu when they established the area and started to build shack houses and make it a location to house their families.
 Growing up, yes we were not much fortunate with much resources.
-In our culture we understand each other very much, because we all in one community and less fortunate to prosperous life.
-That’s what makes us United and speak the same language.
-One may be in need we always there to help e.g. ones needs sugar we are able to share to close the gap to him/her.
-IY to me is a place hopeful, multi talented people.
-We never look at the circumstance of poverty but willing to live a life that shines towards each other at most times.
-We know IY is surrounded by beautiful and multi million houses owned.
+In our culture we understand each other very much, because we all live in one community and are less fortunate to prosperous life.
+That’s what makes us united and speak the same language.
+If one is in need we are always there to help, e.g. if one needs sugar we are able to share to close the gap to him/her.
+IY to me is a place of hopeful, multi talented people.
+We never look at the circumstance of poverty but are willing to live a life that shines towards each other at most times.
+We know IY is surrounded by beautiful and multi million houses.
 We do dream of them as well.
-Education has played much role mostly to us as youth to be dedicated into and see ourslef prosperous one day and hopefully buy those houses and cars we dream of.
+Education has played a big role mostly to us as youth to be dedicated into and see ourself prosperous one day and hopefully buy those houses and cars we dream of.